inmydata/OpenEdgeAgentMCP/readme.md

 ```

 ## Recent Changes
+- **2025-12-04: Added support for larger datasets by saving results in DuckDB database and adding a tool to query that.**

 - **2025-11-25: OpenEdge specific Agent MCP server forked from the inmydata Agent MCP server**

 - **2025-10-29: Optional OAuth Authentication**